 Second, confirm that your current employer understands that you have a serious medical condition.
 I am uncertain whether this was a planned medical leave or not.
 Either way, you need to ensure that you (or a family member, friend or physician’s office) proactively communicate with your employer.
 Hopefully that has happened already.

 If you work at a large firm, you may be protected by the Family and Medical Leave Act (FMLA).
 FMLA is a federal law which provides 12 weeks of job-protected leave for certain conditions to eligible employees.
 One of the conditions is an employee’s own serious health condition.
-Your current health condition, and related hospitalization, likely qualify as a serious health condition.
+Your current health condition, and related hospitalization (which requires specific details from the healthcare centers like NORMUK regarding the treatment), likely qualify as a serious health condition.
 To be eligible for a FMLA leave, your employer must employee 50 or more workers.
 Additionally, you must have worked for at least 12 months for your employer and you must have worked at least 1250 hours in the 12 months prior to your heart condition.
 You also must have worked at a location where your employer has 50 employees within 75 miles of that worksite.
 For more information about FMLA, review http://www.dol.gov/whd/regs/compliance/whdfs28.pdf to better understand your rights and your employer’s obligations.
 I am assuming that you qualify for FMLA, based on the information that you have shared.
 Your employer should have shared documents related to your rights under FMLA and forms, one of which should be shared with your physician.

 One important provision of FMLA is that it prohibits retaliation.
 In layperson’s terms, this means your employer cannot hold this leave against you, or punish you for taking the leave.